-- 27. Financial statement analysis is performed with the help of - various techniques and tools - b. multiple sets of financial statements - different schedules attached to financial statements
+- a. expenditure and revenue for a given period - b. multiple sets of financial statements - c. different schedules attached to financial statement a. internal control

-d. none of these

-28. Common size statement is a techniques used in analysis.

-a.
-Investment b. financial statement

-c. profit and loss d. marginal costing

-29is usually shown the accounting figures for two

-consecutive periods

-a. balance sheet b. internal analysis

-c. comparative statements d. dynamic

-30. Management accounting is provide financial information

-to to

-a. management b. auditor

-c. statutory forms d. none of these

-31. Budgeting is setting targets by estimating

-a. expenditure and revenue for a given period

-b. multiple sets of financial statements

-c. different schedules attached to financial statement

-d. none of these

-32. Internal audit helps the management in fixing individual
+32. Internal audit helps the management in fixing individual responsibility for

-responsibility for

-a. internal control

-b. preparation of profit and loss account

-c. preparation of balance sheet

-d. preparation of financial accounting

-33. Financial accounting records financial transaction

-a. day to day b. final year

-c. financial year d. none of the above

-34. Management accounting depends on

-a. financial accounting b. cost accounting

-c. financial statement d. both a and b

-35. Management accounting is concerned with

-a. future plans and operations

-b. preparation of profit and loss account
+- b. preparation of profit and loss account

-c. preparation of balance sheet
+- c. preparation of balance sheet

-Department of Commerce

-Department of Commerce

 - d. preparation of financial accounting

-- 36. Cost accounting is to ascertain and control the cost of

-- a. products and services
+- 33. Financial accounting records financial transaction

-- b. business concern
+- a. day to day b. final year

-- c. share capital

-d. terms of repayment
+- c. financial year d. none of the above

-- 37. MIS sand for

-- a. management information system

-- b. marketing information system

-- c. management interface system

-- d. management information services

-- 38. The process of making information available for management is integrated and computer based, known as

-- a. management information system

-- b. marketing information system

-- c. management interface system

-- d. management information services

-- 39. Management accounting was first used in \\\year.

-- a.
-1950
+34. Management accounting depends on \\\\

-- b.
-1987
+- a. financial accounting b. cost accounting

-- c.
-1976
+- c. financial statement d. both a and b

-- d. between 1987and 1976

-- 40. Management accounting is combination of
+- 35. Management accounting is concerned with

-- a. various accounting
+- a. future plans and operations

-- b. financial accounting

-- c. cost accounting

-- d. not include any type of accounting

-- 41. AICPA stand for

-- a.
-American institute of certified public accountants

-- b.
-African institute of certified public accountants
+- b. preparation of profit and loss account

-- c.
-American institution of certified public account
+- c. preparation of balance sheet

-- d.
-American institute of certified private accountants

-- 42. Financial statement are prepared to review

-- a. the state of investment in a business
+d. preparation of financial accounting 36.
+Cost accounting is to ascertain and control the cost of a. products and services b. business concern share capital d. terms of repayment C. 37.
+MIS sand for a. management information system b. marketing information system c. management interface system d. management information services 38.
+The process of making information available for management is integrated and computer based, known as management information system a. b. marketing information system c. management interface system d. management information services 39.
+Management accounting was first used in vear. a.
+1950 b.
+1987 c.
+1976 d. between 1987and 1976 40.
+Management accounting is combination of a. various accounting b. financial accounting c. cost accounting d. not include any type of accounting 41.
+AICPA stand for a.
+American institute of certified public accountants b.
+African institute of certified public accountants c.
+American institution of certified public account d.
+American institute of certified private accountants 42.
+Financial statement are prepared to review the state of investment in a business a.

-- b. the profit and loss of the business
+the profit and loss of the business b.